gruntwork-io/cloud-nuke/README.md

 - Deleting all AMIs in an AWS account
 - Deleting all Snapshots in an AWS account
 - Deleting all Elastic IPs in an AWS account
+- Deleting all Elasticache clusters in an AWS account
 - Deleting all Launch Configurations in an AWS account
 - Deleting all ECS services in an AWS account
 - Deleting all ECS clusters in an AWS account